syncfusion-content/java-file-format-docs/java-file-formats/word-library/getting-started.md

 * DataSet
 * DataTable

-Also, you can perform more than one Mail merge operations over the same template to generate documents as per your requirement.
+Also, you can perform more than one Mail merge operation over the same template to generate documents as per your requirement.

 Follow the given steps to perform a simple Mail merge in a Word document.